Rokem/ETI_Batch_Image_Uploader/README.md

 If you just want the program and don't care about the looking at the source code:
 1. Download the ETI Batch Image Uploader zip file.
 2. Extract the folder somewhere.
-3. Run the JAR file to start the program. :D
+3. Run the JAR file to start the program.

 ## How to get your PHPSESSID
 This may vary slightly by browser, the following is for Chrome: